 If for any reason they are unable to respond within this time they will (i) let you know, and (ii) provide updates at periodic intervals.

-You can contact the member of staff who has been handling your complaint.
-This can be done informally and, depending on the nature of your complaint, that person may be in a position to resolve your complaint quickly.
+You can contact the member of staff who has been handling your complaint who may be able resolve any concerns.